Looking for inspiration? Then you’ll love this massive list of the most beautiful places in Canada!

 The Exchange District, with its old warehouses from the late 19th century, is the place to be.
 No wonder film scenes are often shot here that actually occur in the much more expensive location in Chicago.

 A visit to The Forks Market is also a must.
-The mall is perfect for shopping, strolling and eating.
+The mall is perfect for shopping, strolling, and eating, like wild rice blend, a Manitoba staple.
 The selection of restaurants and takeaways is impressive.

 Right next to the market halls, you can find out everything about the indigenous peoples of the province.